coin-or/GrUMPy/README.md

   [pypolyhedron](https://github.com/rdeits/pypolyhedron), which must be installed from source.

-# Additional Notes for Windows Users
+# Additional Notes for Windows Installation

+  * To install Graphviz, download the installer [here](http://www.graphviz.org/Download.php).
+  **Important**: after installing, you must manually add the graphviz `bin` directory (usually `C:\Program Files (x86)\Graphviz2.38\bin`) to your `PATH`
-On Windows, if you want to use `xdot`, there are some additional particulars.
+  * If you want to use `xdot`, there are some more requirements:
-  * You must install the 32-bit version of Python 2.7
+     * Unfortunately, you must have a 32-bit version of Python 2.7
      * You must install the [PyGtk version 2.22.6](http://ftp.gnome.org/pub/GNOME/binaries/win32/pygtk/2.22/pygtk-all-in-one-2.22.6.win32-py2.7.msi).
 Version 2.24 is buggy on Windows.

-  * You must install version 0.6 of xdot with e.g., `pip install xdot==0.6`
+# Additional Notes for Linux Installation

+  * Graphviz can be installed as a package on most Linux distros, e.g., `sudo apt-get install graphviz`
+  * To use `xdot`, you need to install PyGtk.
+On Debian/Ubuntu, do `sudo apt-get install python-gtk2`

-# Additional Notes for Linux and OS X Users
+# Additional Notes for OS X Users

+  * The situation with Python on OS X is a bit of a mess.
+It is recommended to install python using [homebrew](http://brew.sh) with `brew install python`).
+  * With homebbrew, one can also easily install graphviz (`brew install graphviz`) and PyGtk (`brew install pygtk`).

 There have been reports of incompatibilities with recent versions of PyGtk, but I have not attempted yet to track this down.
 If things break, you may try some variant of the instructions above for installing on Windows.